JensBender/internet-speed-database/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Do you get what you pay for when it comes to your internet speed?
+The Internet Speed Database project helps you to find out if you really get the internet speed that you pay for.
+If you don't, it also helps you to do something about it.

-The Internet Speed Database project answers this question by doing the following:
+It accomplishes this by doing the following:
 + **Data collection**: Perform automated internet speedtests and collect data on your download speed, upload speed, and internet provider
 + **Data entry**: Perform automated data entry by submitting the collected data to a Google Form
 + **Data storage**: Create an internet speed database in the form of a simple Google Sheet and store it in your Google Drive
 + **Data analysis**: Analyze your average download speed and upload speed across multiple speedtests and compare it with the internet speed promised by your internet provider
-+ **Customer complaint**: If your internet speed is consistently lower than promised by your internet provider, file an automated customer complaint on Twitter
++ **Customer complaint**: If your internet speed is consistently lower than promised by your provider, file an automated customer complaint on Twitter

 ### Built With
 * [![Selenium][Selenium-badge]][Selenium-url]